elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

 Argo CD Notifications continuously monitors Argo CD applications and provides a flexible way to notify users about important changes in the application state.
 Using a flexible mechanism of [triggers](https://argocd-notifications.readthedocs.io/en/stable/triggers/) and [templates](https://argocd-notifications.readthedocs.io/en/stable/templates/) you can configure when the notification should be sent as well as notification content.

-To configure Argo CD notifications, make sure you are allowed to update the current kubernetes objects:
+To configure Argo CD notifications, make sure you are allowed to update the current Kubernetes objects:

 - secret/argocd-notifications-secret
 - configmap/argocd-notifications-cm